MontgomeryResearchLabs/College-Projects/README.md

-# College-Projects
+# Legacy Projects
-This Repo is to serve as a time capsule so that I go back down memory lane and view the college projects i can recover.
+This Repo is to serve as a time capsule so that I can go back down memory lane and view projects for reference.